link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 this principle dictates that users should only be granted the **minimum level of access** to perform their designated tasks, and no more.

-A key tenet of this principle is that **access is denied by default**;
+A key tenet of this principle is that **access is denied by default**:
-a user's action is only permitted if explicitly approved by at least one applicable policy.
+A user's action is only permitted if explicitly approved by at least one applicable policy.

 ### Role